Reviews

 Thirdly, there is no distinct treble to pay attention to.
 This presumably results from how the sound of the woofer and the treble have been cooked together.
 Most coaxial drivers excel in this regard to some extent, but there are differences as well.
 In the Domino’s case, the speaker paused me to think more than once that, compared to conventional 2-way box speakers with two drivers mounted onto the front panel, the ear always senses the presence of a separate tweeter in one way or another, regardless of how meticulously the crossover have been realized, and all other things being equal.

 So how was the sound overall?
 Did it have any characteristic color?
 Given that the Domino was sculptured to sound like a monitor speaker in a studio, the presumption naturally is that the sound lacks any recognizable color.
 But since we’re dealing with mortal objects here, the Domino cannot escape of having some sonic qualities of its own; and when it’s does, it cannot be its opposite.
-For example, although it exudes monitor-like neutrality the Domino ain’t a BBC LS33/5 type of monitor.
+For example, although it exudes monitor-like neutrality the Domino ain’t a BBC LS3/5 type of monitor.
 Not at all.
 It puts what’s on the record before how pleasing the sound is to the ear.
 At the other end, some monitor speakers pretend neutrality by sounding raw and metallic, and the Domino isn’t one of these monitors either.
 The sound of the Domino simply lacks an easy appeal factor, and that’s what makes it so appealing.
 Very consisting and confident sound.
 It may take a little while to understand what’s the name of the game here, but once you’ve got it, it’s hard to let go.

 SUMMARY

 All in all, Domino is a fully digital (dsp 48kHz/16bit) 2-way active speaker with a current driven, motional feedback/servo controlled 8-inch coaxial driver in a closed cabinet featuring a 10 band digital EQ.
 As such, it’s a highly unusual loudspeaker.
 It may not be for everybody for it preconditions certain things.
 It preconditions that one should not listen to it from another room or just in the background.
-And once you’re sit in the spot it recommends kind of nearfield listening in which the speakers are directed more or less toward the listener.
+And once you’re stand still in the spot it recommends kind of nearfield listening in which the speakers are directed more or less toward the listener.
 And for the owners of RIAA-preamps or FM tuners (typically with analogue outputs only) it is of no use.
 But if and when one accepts the boundary conditions, the Domino is able to offer a sound that has many truly rewarding factors.

 Related articles